-The district is responsible for establishing and maintaining approximately 35,893 real and personal property accounts covering 950 square miles within DeWitt County as well as approximately 38,309 mineral interest and utility accounts.
+The district is responsible for establishing and maintaining approximately 27,022 real and personal property accounts covering 950 square miles within DeWitt County as well as approximately 51,003 mineral interest and utility accounts.
 This data includes property characteristic and ownership and exemption information.
 Property characteristic data on new construction is updated through an annual field effort; existing property data is maintained through a field review that is prioritized.
 Sales are routinely validated during a separate field effort.
 General trends in employment, interest rates, new construction trends, and cost and market data are acquired through various sources, including internally generated questionnaires to buyer and seller, and interviews with real estate professionals.

 The district has a geographic information system (GIS) that maintains cadastral maps and various layers of data, ownership and aerial photography.
 Through an ongoing contract with "Pictometry" the district has a plan to keep oblique photography up to date with updates every 3 years.
-The next flyover is scheduled to begin winter 2019.